arduino/docs-content/content/hardware/09.kits/maker/plug-and-make-kit/datasheet/datasheet.md

 ## Block Diagram

-The Plug and Make Kit is a combination of the Arduino UNO R4 Wifi board connected to different Modulinos boards through and I2C bus as can be seen in the following block diagram.
+The Plug and Make Kit is a combination of the Arduino UNO R4 Wifi board connected to different Modulino® nodes boards through and I2C bus as can be seen in the following block diagram.

 ![ Plug and Make Kit block diagram](assets/Block_Diagram_Plug_and_Make.svg)